Neighborhoods · Coral Springs

 Homes in Forest Hills are predominantly single-family residences ranging from around 1,400 to 2,800 square feet, with 3 to 5 bedrooms and 2-car garages.
 Most sit on spacious lots — we're talking actual backyards where you can throw a football without hitting the fence.
 The architectural style is classic South Florida: barrel-tile roofs, stucco exteriors, screened-in patios and pools, and that open floor plan flow that makes every Saturday feel like you're hosting a party even when it's just you and the dog.

 Many homes have been updated over the years with modern kitchens, impact windows, new roofs, and renovated bathrooms.
 The ones that haven't?
-Those are your equity-play opportunities — buy at the lower end, put in the upgrades, and suddenly you're sitting on a gem in one of the best school zones in Coral Springs.
+Those are your equity-play opportunities — buy at the lower end, put in the upgrades, and suddenly you're sitting on a gem in an established Coral Springs pocket.

 Forest Hills Market Report: Last 6 Months

 Forest Hills is humming along like a well-tuned neighborhood should — steady demand, approachable prices, and homes that move at a comfortable pace (~93 days average).
-The school zoning alone keeps buyers circling, and the mature tree canopy and lot sizes seal the deal.
+The mature tree canopy and lot sizes seal the deal.
 It's not a bidding frenzy, but it's definitely not a sleeper market either.

 Tax Break Paradise: How Much You Keep Moving Here